Meteor-Community-Packages/meteor-autoform/README.md

 ### type=datetime-local

-* **Saving:** If you use an input with `type="datetime-local"`, you should also specify an `offset` attribute on the `afFieldInput` or `afFormGroup` helper.
+* **Saving:** If you use an input with `type="datetime-local"`, the datetime string that is entered will be assumed to be in the client's local timezone.
+To use a different specific timezone, add a `moment-timezone` package to your app and specify a `timezoneId` attribute on the `afFieldInput` or `afFormGroup` helper.
-Set this attribute to a UTC offset string such as "+05:00" or "-0300" or "Z".
-This offset string will be appended to the user-entered date string to create the `Date` object that will be saved.
+Set this attribute to a timezone ID that moment-timezone understands, such as "America/Los_Angeles".
 For example, if you use an input with `type="datetime-local"` in a form in which a user is setting up a meeting, you would need to previously determine the time zone in which the meeting will take place.
-When generating the autoform field, set the `offset` attribute to the UTC offset for this time zone.
+When generating the autoform field, set the `timezoneId` attribute to the ID for this time zone.
 (Chrome and some mobile browsers provide datetime pickers that set the input value to a string in the expected format automatically, but users of other browsers will have to manually enter the datetime in the correct format, which is `date string + "T" + time string`.)
-* **Loading:** If you are binding an object containing `Date` objects to an update autoform and using them in an input with `type="datetime-local"`, be sure to set the `offset` attribute on the helper to the time zone offset that applies.
+* **Loading:** If you are binding an object containing `Date` objects to an update autoform and using them in an input with `type="datetime-local"`, be sure to set the `timezoneId` attribute on the component to the time zone ID that applies.
 This will ensure that the date and time you expect are shown in the input element.
 * **Displaying:** Before displaying the saved date, determine the equivalent date and time in the corresponding time zone.
-The easiest way to do this is using `var m = moment(myDate).zone(myDesiredTimeZoneOffset); var displayString = m.format();` from the `moment` package/library. (`zone` setting is available starting with version 2.1.0 of Moment.)
+The easiest way to do this is using `moment(myDate).tz(timezoneId).format()` from the `moment` and `moment-timezone` packages/libraries.
 * **Min/Max:** When specifying min or max values in your schema, use a `Date` object that represents the exact minimum or maximum date and time in the corresponding time zone.
-This may mean returning the min or max value from a function based on a time zone name or offset you are storing elsewhere.
+This may mean returning the min or max value from a function based on a time zone ID you are storing elsewhere.

 ## Templates